Find out how the scheme works, including issuing shares and raising money and how to submit a compliance statement.

 - is established in the UK

-- isn’t trading on a recognised stock exchange at the time of the share issue, also known as an unquoted company
+- is not trading on a recognised stock exchange at the time of the share issue

 - has no arrangements to become a quoted company or a subsidiary of one at the time of the share issue

-- doesn’t control another company unless that company is a qualifying subsidiary
+- does not control another company unless that company is a qualifying subsidiary

-- isn’t a member of a partnership - any qualifying subsidiary can’t be either
+- not be a member of a partnership

-If you’ve received investment either through the Enterprise Investment Scheme (EIS) or from a venture capital trust, you won’t be able to use SEIS.
+You cannot use the Seed Investment Enterprise Scheme, if you’ve received investment through the Enterprise Investment Scheme (EIS) or from a venture capital trust (VCT).